Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 Deep Linking and UTM Tracking

 PIMMS takes reporting a step further with UTM tracking that allows advanced filtering by source, device, location, and campaign.
-Its deep linking technology ensures users land exactly where they’re supposed to - whether that’s a specific product page in the Amazon app or a particular video on YouTube.
+Its deep linking technology ensures users land exactly where they're supposed to - whether that's a specific product page in the Amazon app or content in YouTube apps.

 The platform also offers built-in A/B testing tools, so you can compare different destination pages and refine your links based on real conversion data.
 This combination of precision and flexibility helps you maximize the effectiveness of your campaigns.